Shango

-Shango (Yoruba language: Ṣàngó, also known as Changó or Xangô in Latin America; and as Jakuta or Badé) is an Orisha, a deity in Yoruba religion.
+Shango (Yoruba language: Ṣàngó, also known as Changó or Xangô in Latin America; as Jakuta or Badé; and as Ṣangó in Trinidad Orisha) is an Orisha (or spirit) in Yoruba religion.
 Genealogically speaking, Shango is a royal ancestor of the Yoruba as he was the third Alaafin of the Oyo Kingdom prior to his posthumous deification.
 Shango has numerous manifestations, including Airá, Agodo, Afonja, Lubé, and Obomin.
 He is known for his powerful double axe (Oṣè).
 He is considered to be one of the most powerful rulers that Yorubaland has ever produced.

 In the New World, he is syncretized with either Saint Barbara or Saint Jerome.

 Historical figure

-Ṣàngó was the third Alafin of Oyo, following Oranmiyan and Ajaka.
+Ṣàngó was the third Alaafin of Oyo, following Oranmiyan and Ajaka.
 He brought prosperity to the Oyo Empire.
 According to Professor Mason's Mythological Account of Heroes and Kings, unlike his peaceful brother Ajaka, he was a powerful and violent ruler.
 He reigned for seven years which were marked by his continuous campaigns and many battles.
-His reign ended due to his inadvertent destruction of his palace by lightning.
-He had three wives, namely Queen Oshun, Queen Oba, and Queen Oya.
-The Oyo Empire fell into civil war in the 19th century.
-It lost Ilorin when the Fulani and Hausa soldiers of Afonja led a successful revolt.
+His reign ended due to the inadvertent destruction of his palace by lightning.
+He had three wives, namely Queen Oshun, Queen Obba, and Queen Oya.

-Some of the slaves brought to the Americas were Yoruba, one of the various ethnic groups drawn into the Atlantic Slave trade, and they brought the worship of Ṣàngó to the New World as a result.
+Some of the slaves brought to the Americas were Yoruba, one of the various ethnic groups drawn into the Atlantic slave trade, and they brought the worship of Ṣàngó to the New World as a result.
 Strong devotion to Ṣàngó led to Yoruba religions in Trinidad and Recife, Brazil being named after the deity.